-Alleygates are made to the 'Secure By Design' Gold Standard, which is a UK Police scheme to 'design out' crime.
+Alley gates are made to the 'Secured By Design' Gold Standard, which is a UK Police scheme to 'design out' crime.

-If you are having any problems with crime and anti-social behaviour in your alleyway you should report it to Merseyside Police or Crimestoppers.
-Incidents of anti-social behaviour can also be reported to the Council Contact Centre.
+If you are having any problems with crime and anti-social behaviour in your alleyway, you should report it to Merseyside Police or Crimestoppers.
+Incidents of anti-social behaviour can also be reported to the council's Contact Centre.

 Even though the alley has gates on it, it still remains part of the highway and is subject to the same rules as other roads.
 It is illegal to block the alleyway by parking in it and preventing access to other traffic.
 If you have this problem please report it to Merseyside Police, who have the power to deal with it.

 Alleygate keys are not cheap to replace.
-If you lose your key or it is stolen you must report it to us and we will arrange for a replacement to be sent out.
+If you lose your key, it is stolen or there is no key in a property when you move in, you can order an alley gate key from us and we will arrange for one to be sent out.
 Depending on the circumstances, there may be a charge.

-If you have a tenant moving into a property, they must ask for one themselves when they move in.
+If you have a tenant moving into a property, they must ask for a key themselves when they move in.

 Landlords who want a key to a property, where they do not live, need to provide us with proof of ownership before a key can be sent out.

 At some point the gates will need repair.
-Our contractors will attend as soon as possible, although some repairs, (ie, replacement of a broken barrel) can take up to six weeks or longer.
-Please report broken alleygates to us.
+Our contractors will attend as soon as possible, although some repairs, (e.g. replacement of a broken barrel) can take six weeks or longer.
+Please report broken alley gates to us.

 We have found when a location is gated that some residents allow their dogs to roam freely and foul the alleyway.

-Be considerate of your neighbours if you have a dog and clean up after them.
-Disposable bags are cheap to buy or available for free from all Libraries and Ranger bases in the parks.
+Be considerate of your neighbours: if you have a dog, clean up after them.
+Disposable bags are cheap to buy.

-The alley remains part of the highway, if your dog is found on it's own the Dog Wardens will remove it as a stray, even if it is wearing a collar and is chipped.
+The alley remains part of the highway.
+If your dog is found on its own, the dog warden will remove it as a stray, even if it is wearing a collar and is chipped.
 Please report concerns about dog fouling and stray dogs to us.